ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/env-vars.md

 ### NODE_EXTRA_CA_CERTS (optional)

-Tooljet needs to be configured for custom CA certificate to be able to trust and establish connection over https.
+ToolJet needs to be configured for custom CA certificate to be able to trust and establish connection over https.
 This requires you to configure an additional env var `NODE_EXTRA_CA_CERTS` to have absolute path to your CA certificates.
 This file named `cert.pem` needs to be in PEM format and can have more than one certificates.

 | variable            | description                                                        |
 | ------------------- | ------------------------------------------------------------------ |